 The sUAS to be operated hereunder is less than 55 lbs. fully loaded, carries neither a pilot nor passenger, carries no explosive materials or flammable liquid fuels, and operates exclusively within a secured area as set out in the Manual.
-Unlike other civil aircraft, operations under this exemption will be tightly controlled and monitored by both the operator, pursuant to the Manual's requirements, and under the requirements and in compliance with local public safety requirements, to provide security for the area of operation as is now done with conventional filming.
+Unlike other civil aircraft, operations under this exemption will be tightly controlled and monitored by both the operator and observer, pursuant to the Manual's policies, and under and in compliance with local public safety requirements, to provide security for the area of operation as is now done with conventional infrastructure and construction inspections and business operations.
 The FAA will have advance notice of all operations.
-These safety enhancements, which already apply to civil aircraft operated in connection with motion picture and television production, provide a greater degree of safety to the public and property owners than conventional operations conducted with airworthiness certificates issued under 14 C.F.R.
+These safety enhancements, which already apply to civil aircraft operated in connection with infrastructure and construction inspections and business operations, provide a greater degree of safety to the public and property owners than conventional operations conducted with airworthiness certificates issued under 14 C.F.R.
 Part 21, Subpart H. Lastly, application of these same criteria demonstrates that there is no credible threat to national security posed by the UAS, due to its size, speed of operation, location of operation, lack of explosive materials or flammable liquid fuels, and inability to carry a substantial external load.